ska-telescope/ska-sdp-data-product-api/docs/src/userguide/api.rst

 Replace `<your-api-url>` with the actual URL of your running API.
 For example, if your API is running locally on port 8001, the URL might be:

     `http://localhost:8001/docs`

+Access to the API can either be configured locally (following the steps on check out the `Developer Guide <developerguide/Development.html>`_), or there are existing deployments on platforms such as The `STFC cluster <https://sdhp.stfc.skao.int/integration-ska-dataproduct-dashboard/api/docs#/default/>>`_.